Improved Converses and Gap Results for Coded Caching: Introduction

-The works in \cite{wanglimgastpar-2016, YuMA:16} investigated the average rate-memory tradeoff where the communication rate \emph{can} depend on the specific demand, and the rate of interest is the average required rate over all possible demands.
-The currently best lower and upper bounds for this average rate-memory tradeoff have been shown to match up to a multiplicative gap of $4.7$ \cite{wanglimgastpar-2016}.

-In this paper we provide new lower bounds on the worst-case and the average rate-memory tradeoffs.
-The new lower bounds match the exact worst-case and average rate-memory tradeoffs up to multiplicative gaps of $2.315$ and $2.507$, respectively.
-More precisely, these gaps are with respect to the upper bounds on the rate-memory tradeoffs under \emph{decentralized} caching in \cite{YuMA:16}.
-An upper bound on the rate-memory tradeoff under decentralized caching is also an upper bound on the rate-memory tradeoff under \emph{centralized} caching considered here, because in the decentralized caching the cache content at a given receiver has to be chosen according to a specific distribution, whereas in centralized caching any content can be cached that satisfies the cache memory constraints.
+In this paper we provide new lower bounds on the rate-memory tradeoff.
+The new lower bounds match the worst-case and average-case rate-memory tradeoffs up to multiplicative gaps of $2.315$ and $2.507$, respectively.
+More precisely, these gaps are with respect to the upper bounds on the rate-memory tradeoff under \emph{decentralized} caching in \cite{YuMA:16}.
+An upper bound on the rate-memory tradeoff under decentralized caching is also an upper bound on the rate-memory tradeoff under \emph{centralized} caching considered here, because in the decentralized caching the cache content at a given receiver has to be chosen according to a specific distribution, whereas in centralized caching any content can be cached that satisfies the cache memory constraints. {In an independent and concurrent work, \cite{YMA:17} presents slightly improved lower bounds for both the worst-case and average-case rate-memory tradeoffs.
+These bounds are within a gap of $2.00884$ from the decentralized schemes.
+The proof in \cite{YMA:17} is similar to the proof here, but includes an additional averaging step over all possible labelings of receivers.}